 - Bit-level preservation will be provided to all digital objects in the repositories

 - Depositors may submit fixity (or the assurance that the digital file hasn't changed) information along with objects to validate against during ingest.
 Fixity checks are performed by the repository at regular intervals.

 - Objects that fail a fixity check will be restored from a backup copy

 Duke University Libraries maintains at least three distinct replicas of data at all times.
 We contract with the campus Office of Information Technology to support data replicas.
-The primary copy of the data is locally-stored at Duke with a secondary, nearline copy also at Duke, and a tertiary copy on tape.
-Plans for an off-site, geographically distributed fourth copy are under consideration.
+The primary copy of the data is locally-stored at Duke with a secondary, nearline copy also at Duke, and a third copy in the cloud using the Microsoft Azure service.